port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/quick-start/full-kubernetes-exporter.md

 :::note

 - `Workload` is an abstraction of Kubernetes objects which create and manage pods.
-By creating this Blueprint, we can avoid creating a dedicated Blueprint per Workload type, all of which will likely look pretty similar.
+By creating this Blueprint, you can avoid creating a dedicated Blueprint per Workload type, all of which will likely look pretty similar.
   Here is the list of kubernetes objects `Workload` will represent:

 * Deployment
 * ReplicaSet
 * StatefulSet
 * DaemonSet
-* Job

 - `Service` uses selectors to route traffic to pods, which complicates mapping a `service` entity to it's `workload` entity.
-For simplicity, we will map `Service` to `Namespace`
+For simplicity, you will map `Service` to `Namespace`

 :::

 ## Exporting your Kubernetes cluster

 ### Installing the Kubernetes exporter using the script

-Now it is time to run the installation script and deploy Port's Kubernetes Exporter.

 By default (unless a custom `CONFIG_YAML_URL` is set), the installation script fetches a `config.yaml` which has support for core k8s resources - Cluster, Namespace, Workload, Pod, Node.